How to Drive Sales on Amazon in Q4

 (Your Black Friday Inventory Arrives at Amazon)

 Amazon recommends having your inventory to their fulfillment centers by the end of the first week of November.
+For Q4 2019, your inventory for Black Friday and Cyber Monday should be at the fulfillment center by November 6th.

 Beginning of December